QingTian1927/SearTxT-and-Texter/branches/README.md

 I don't really recommend using this branch for production purposes as it is maintained with minimal effort.

-### Texter Pre-Coreutils
+### SearTxT & Texter Pre-Coreutils
-This is the original version of Texter prior to the Coreutils Refactor, which comes only in one single file and is much more portable as a result.
+This is the original version of SearTxT & Texter prior to the Coreutils Refactor, which comes only in one single file and is much more portable as a result.